Vogelmensch/scanner/paper/scanner-paper.typ

 To solve the problem, all we have to do now is applying `compare_and_fill` to all pairs of depths and sub-arrays iteratively until we found a solution, see @fill-loop.
 However, we are not guaranteed to find a solution just yet.
 This is due to the fact that `compare_and_fill` does not guarantee to fill out all cells.
 At some point during the iteration, we may get stuck.

 This is where we introduce back our local search approach.
-Should we, at some point during the execution of @fill-loop, get stuck (i.e. no value has been altered during one iteration), we assign one cell of value `UNASSIGNED` by force, and then continue the loop. @search shows the relevant function.
-TODO: describe the function.
+Should we, at some point during the execution of @fill-loop, get stuck (i.e. no value has been altered during one iteration), we assign one cell of value `UNASSIGNED` by force, and then continue the loop. @search shows the relevant code: if, at some point during the execution of @fill-loop, the matrix does not change, and there are still `UNASSIGNED` cells left, we assign both values, `EMPTY` and `FULL`, to this cell sequentially.
+Notice line 10 of @search: As soon as we have to rely on local search, we are not guaranteed that a valid solution is unique.
+Thus, we have to
+1. Search among all possible assignments of `UNASSIGNED` variables, and
+2. Keep track how many solutions have been found.
+We do not accept multiple solutions, which is why we immediately exit the program as soon as two solutions have been found.

 #figure(